Hope, Derbyshire: Medieval period

-Hope Motte, an earthwork on the bank of the Peakshole Water, is thought to have been constructed during the Norman period and is mentioned in a deed dating from the reign of Edward I.
+Hope Motte, an earthwork on the bank of the Peakshole Water, is thought to have been constructed during the Norman period and is mentioned in a deed dating from the reign of Edward I. The earthwork is a scheduled monument.

-The Domesday Book records that Hope had a church although the present parish church, the Church of St Peter, dates from the 14th and 15th century with modifications to the chancel dating from 1882.
+The Domesday Book records that Hope had a church although the present parish church, the Grade I listed Church of St Peter, dates from the 14th and 15th century with modifications to the chancel dating from 1882.
 The church has two ancient crosses in its grounds.
 The shaft of a sandstone cross dating from the Anglo-Saxon period stands seven feet high and is carved on all faces.
 The cross may well have originated in the church grounds and a possible base now supports a sundial, but from the English Civil War until 1858 it was hidden in the village school.
 The stump of the Eccles Cross, originally near Eccles House, south of Hope, is also in the graveyard.
 Between 2 and 28 July 2011, the church was broken into and about 15 items dating as far back as 1662, including two silver chalices and a pewter plate, were found to have been stolen.

-18th century
+Eighteenth century

-From 1715 a weekly market was held along with four annual fairs, one being a hiring fair.
+From 1715 a weekly market was held, along with four annual fairs, one being a hiring fair.